 How depolymeriSation of polystyrene works

 After polystyrene is sorted, its unique chemical structure allows it to break down easily using advanced recycling technologies such as depolymerization, although additional technologies such as dissolution, pyrolysis, and gasification can also be used.
-In depolymerization, for example, the process breaks polystyrene down into its original molecular components, then purifies the material before feeding it back into the polymerization process to become polystyrene again.
+In depolymerisation, for example, the process breaks polystyrene down into its original molecular components, then purifies the material before feeding it back into the polymerisation process to become polystyrene again.

 This cycle can be repeated over and over without degrading the quality of the polymer.
 This is unlike traditional recycling, in which the recycled product requires that it be supplemented with virgin materials to maintain the polymer’s properties.
 By using certain advanced recycling technology methods, recycled material is safe for use in food and drink contact or even medical equipment applications.
 This means your recycled polystyrene coffee cup may actually become a life-saving medical product one day versus being down-cycled or sent to a landfill.